Oregon State Univerity, School of Electrical Engineering and Computer Science

 Upon completion of this course, students will be able to:

-Discuss best practices in web site security, user interface design, content management, and new issues.
+Research best practices in website security and new issues.

 Review the scoring criteria and other requirements before you submit your work.
 I will not rescore projects that did not meet guidelines.